Death and state funeral of Winston Churchill: Coverage of state funeral

-The funeral was watched by 25 million people in the United Kingdom; it was not, however, broadcast live in Ireland.
+The funeral was watched by 25 million people in the United Kingdom; it was not, however, broadcast live in Ireland, which, in 1965, had no daytime television (the single Irish network, RTÉ, broadcast only in the evening, between 5:30 p.m. and 11:30 p.m.
 There were 350 million viewers worldwide, making it a record for a television event at the time.

 In Britain, the funeral was broadcast live on BBC, presented by Richard Dimbleby, and on ITV with Brian Connell doing the commentary.
-This would be the last state occasion Dimbleby would present because he died in December that year from cancer.
+This was the last state occasion presented by Dimbleby before his death from cancer in December of the same year.

 In North America, which is five to eight hours behind Greenwich Mean Time, the funeral occurred during the time usually taken up by network breakfast television programmes.
-However, then, the only such programme in the United States was NBC Today, but it wasn't broadcast on Saturdays.
-Although the funeral took place in the early morning hours in North America, the audience in the United States was larger than JFK's fourteen months before.
+However, then, the only such programme in the United States was NBC Today, which did not broadcast on Saturdays.
+Although the funeral took place in the early morning hours in North America, the audience in the United States was larger than JFK's fourteen months earlier.
 NBC had the highest ratings among the three networks at the time (ABC, CBS, and NBC) for their live coverage, with Chet Huntley, David Brinkley, and Merrill Mueller (himself a former NBC London bureau chief) presenting the coverage live from London.
 The networks also carried highlights of the funeral in the evening hours.

 Aftermath

-As Lady Churchill was retiring to bed she said to her daughter Mary (Lady Soames, Baroness Soames), "It wasn't a funeral, Mary – it was a triumph."
+As Lady Churchill was retiring to bed she said to her daughter Mary Soames, "It wasn't a funeral, Mary – it was a triumph".

 The Scots Guards Battalion Digest reported, stating, "without a doubt the State Funeral of 30 January was the most moving parade that the majority of the battalion had ever taken part in or observed.
-Perfect timing, detailed rehearsal and greater dignity all combined to make it a proud and wonderful occasion."
+Perfect timing, detailed rehearsal and greater dignity all combined to make it a proud and wonderful occasion".

 The Observer reported on 31 January, saying, "This was the last time that London would be the capital of the world.
 This was an act of mourning for the imperial past.
 This marked the final act in Britain's greatness...
 It was a triumph.
-It was a celebration of a great thing that we did in the past."
+It was a celebration of a great thing that we did in the past".

 Within a week, more than 100,000 people had visited the grave.
 In 1998, Churchill's tombstone had to be replaced due to the large number of visitors over the years having eroded it and its surrounding area.
 A new stone was dedicated in 1998 in a ceremony attended by members of the Spencer-Churchill family.

 De Gaulle commented: "Now Britain is no longer a great power."